Rishthegreat/Notes/School/Social Darwinism.md

 ---
 - Survival of the fittest applied to humans
 - Created to justify the gap between the rich and the poor
-- Conservative idea because it suppor
+- Conservative idea because it supported the [[Laissez-Faire]] theorem
+- Conservative Christianity supported this idea
+- Many were anti-immigrant
+	- White superiority
+	- Used to justify imperialism - [[Unit 7 (1890 - 1945)]]